vizvamitra/patme/README.md

 Currently this gem supports 3 types of arguments: specific, arbitrary and optional.
 In method definition `def foo(agr1, arg2=1, _arg3=false)` arg1 is an arbitrary argument, arg2 is specific and arg3 is optional.

+Patme supports class-based pattern matching.
+If method's specific argument is a `Class`, then it will be matched based on given argument's class using `is_a?`

 ## Limitations

-Only pattern-matching on instance methods is supported.
+Only pattern matching on instance methods is supported.
 Also you must use parentheses around method arguments.

 ## Usage